 The Soviet defector with blistering speed who shattered hockey's Iron Curtain and scored 76 goals in a single season.

-Alexander Mogilny's story is one of breathtaking talent and earth-shattering political consequence.
-In 1989, the young Russian winger, fresh off a gold medal with the Soviet Union's legendary Red Army team, executed a cloak-and-defector dash during the World Championships in Sweden.
-Overnight, he became a Buffalo Sabre and the first Soviet player to defect expressly to play in the NHL.
-On the ice, he was a revelation—a player with a sniper's shot and jet-powered skates who played the game at a different tempo.
-His 1992-93 season was a masterpiece: he lit the lamp 76 times, sharing the Rocket Richard Trophy (before it was named) with Teemu Selanne.
-While a Stanley Cup with the 2000 New Jersey Devils cemented his legacy, Mogilny's true impact was as a trailblazer.
-His daring escape opened the floodgates, paving the way for the wave of Russian stars that transformed the NHL into a truly global league.
+Alexander Mogilny scored 76 goals in the 1992-93 season, sharing the Rocket Richard Trophy with Teemu Selanne before the award was officially named.
+In 1989, the young Russian winger, fresh off a gold medal with the Soviet Union's Red Army team, defected during the World Championships in Sweden.
+He became a Buffalo Sabre and the first Soviet player to leave expressly to play in the NHL.
+On the ice, he played with a sniper's shot and jet-powered skates, moving at a different tempo than opponents.
+He won a Stanley Cup with the 2000 New Jersey Devils.
+Mogilny's escape opened the way for the wave of Russian stars who transformed the league into a global competition.

 1965–1980